cigix/VVlwXXVul/README.md

   and architecture.

 Place the list of words in a file called `words.txt` and run `make`.
-You may also override the default list with `make WORDLIST=<path to file>`.
+You may also override the default list and or the number of processes with `make WORDLIST=<path to file> PROCESS_COUNT=<count>`.
 You may also run every step manually by feeding in the files and piping the output appropriately; be careful with the compilation of `match.c`.

 The results are put in `results.json`.